c5k1m/cse15l-lab-reports/lab-report-4-week-8.md

 # Snippet 2

-The code below illustrates how the actual test for Snippet 2 was conducted in the `MarkdownParseTest.java` file on my Markdown-Parse Repo, where the assert test includes what the test method should've produced per the CommonMark demo site...
+The code below illustrates how the actual test for Snippet 2 was conducted in the `MarkdownParseTest.java` file in my Markdown-Parse Repo, where the assert test includes what the test method should've produced per the CommonMark demo site...

 ![markdown-parse repo picture](https://user-images.githubusercontent.com/81746604/157922706-08e587f3-9548-4988-a553-a93a63e0b020.png)